MixeevLexa/image-colorization/README.md

 # Image Colorization

 ## Overview
-The project implements an encoder-decoder architecture that takes a single-channel grayscale image as input and outputs the corresponding A and B channels in the LAB color space.
-The final colorized image is obtained by combining the original lightness channel with the predicted chrominance.
+This project implements automatic colorization of grayscale images using a convolutional neural network.
+The model takes a single lightness channel as input and predicts the missing color information in LAB color space, producing a plausible full-color version of the original image.

 ## Model Architecture